Facebook

 CapU Minors Framework

-The following framework establishes the eligibility requirements and conditions for the completion and awarding of minors at Capilano University.
+The following framework establishes the eligibility requirements and conditions for the completion of a program of study at Capilano University that leads to a minor baccalaureate specialization.
 See individual program descriptions for the course requirements associated with a specific minor.

-• All minors must be declared on or before the submission of a graduation application.
+• Enrolment in a minor must be declared prior to or upon the submission of a graduation application.

-• Successful completion of a minor will be recorded on a student’s CapU official transcript.
+• Successful completion of a minor and the awarding of a minor baccalaureate specialization will be recorded on a student’s CapU official transcript.

 How do I declare a minor?